-The object here is to compete with the status quo instead of your competition.
-Present a new and exciting way to do business in your industry.
+The object here is to compete with the status quo itself and defeat your competition.
+Present a new and exciting way of doing business in your industry.
 Then, provide a better way to operate.
 As a great example, Uber is a company that completely changed a market structure.

-Provide convenience or value in the way business is transacted.
+Provide convenience and value in the way business is transacted.
 To begin with, make sure your product is awesome.
 Then, win your market share by changing the actual market structure itself.
-Your competitors will be blind-sided when you change the status quo.
+Your competitors will be completely blind-sided after you successfully change the status quo.
 Their infrastructure is based on it.
-So make them trip!
+Therefore, this’ll make them trip!

 Use triggers to shift the paradigm

 Cause an epiphany in the mind of your customer.
 What exactly is that?
-It’s an instant awareness which changes the way they see things.
+It’s an instant awareness which changes the way people see things.
 It changes their perspective.
 Instant clarity!
-What are some triggers which can help you change the status quo?
+So, what are some triggers which can help you change the status quo?

 Tap into the strongest emotion of your customer.
 Then, reverse it.
 For example, show them something that causes a dramatic change in their feelings.
 Take them from disgust to surprise and relief.
 Keep in mind, happiness and contentment isn’t enough.
 You can’t change the status quo when your customer’s fear of change prevents them from embracing your concept.
 Therefore, think “shock and awe,” to help bypass their fear.

 Your target market has emotional connections to the status quo.
 What are they?
-Using a focus group, present an example of the existing market structure.
-Have them go through the motions.
+Using a focus group, present an example of the existing new market structure.
+Make them go through the motions.
 Then, record and evaluate their behaviors and feelings.

-Show your customers why plan B is better than plan A. Demonstrate the advantage of your new market structure.
-With Uber, the product is common.
-Pay for a ride from here to there.
-There’s an appeal to how Uber is structured.
-Uber caused a change in perception with an online market structure which provides convenience.
-Now it’s time for you to start thinking like an industry game changer!
+Show your customers why plan B is much more appealing than plan A. Demonstrate the advantage of your new way to conduct business.
+With Uber, the product is very common – pay for a ride from here to there.
+There’s a great appeal to how Uber is structured.
+Uber caused a change in perception with their online-market structure that provided some great convenience.
+Now, start thinking like an industry game changer too!

 Influence makes a difference when becoming an industry game changer.
 It affects the opinions, behaviors and emotions of your target audience.
-Social influence causes conformity and it persuades.
+And social influence causes conformity and it persuades.

 - Minority influence causes the majority to accept a behavior by presenting a proof of concept.
 This is where innovation comes from.

-- Majority influence is the conformity to the behaviors of others in that majority.
+- Majority influence is the conformity to behaviors of others in that majority.

 Who’s done it before?

-Jeff Bezos was able to change the status quo when he founded what is now the largest internet-based retailer in the US – Amazon.
+Jeff Bezos changed the status quo when he founded what is now the largest internet-based retailer in the US.
 He started with an idea to change the status quo in retail.
-He decided to sell books online for cheap.
-New market structure established!
+Then, he decided to sell books online for cheap.
+A new market structure was established!

-He strategically named his company after the largest river in the world, Amazon has a strategic ring to it.
+Named after the largest river in the world, Amazon has a strategic ring to it.
 As Jeff Bezos put it, the Amazon is an exotic and different place.
 Seth Godin refers to this type of thinking as Edgecrafting in his book Free Prize Inside.

 Travis Kalanick and Garrett Camp challenged the status quo and won back in 2009.
-They each were able to change the status quo after creating the Uber app.
+They were each able to change the status quo after creating their Uber app.

-In the taxi cab market structure, cabs are hailed with a waive or summoned with a phone call.
-It usually takes an hour or more for them to arrive, when summoned by calling them.
+In the taxi cab market structure, cabs are hailed with a waive or their summoned with a phone call.
+It usually takes an hour or more for them to arrive after calling them.
 Then, taxi drivers get paid at the destination.

-Travis Kalanick and Garrett Camp challenged this entire structure successfully, with Uber.
-Using a simple app, you can drive for Uber or get a ride and it’s all handled online.
-Drivers arrive quickly since tracking is used to find drivers near by.
-Location-tracking, payments, safety, and ratings are all dealt with in this online app.
-Simplicity and elegance!
+Travis Kalanick and Garrett Camp challenged that entire structure successfully, with Uber.
+Using a simple app, you can drive for Uber or you can get a ride.
+It’s all handled online.
+Drivers arrive quickly since a tracking algorithm is used to find drivers who’re near by.
+Location-tracking, payments, safety, and ratings are all handled with this online app.
+Thus, you get simplicity and elegance!

-Henry Ford was able to change the status quo back in 1913 when he revolutionized the manufacturing process.
+Henry Ford changed the status quo back in 1913 when he revolutionized the manufacturing process.
 Before his “assembly line production“, cars were hand-made, one at a time.
 He realized the process was too expensive.
-That approach only catered to the rich.
+Thus, that approach only catered to the rich.

-How can you create a product cheaply for the masses to afford?
+How can you create a product cheaply for the world to afford?
 Mass production!
 Henry Ford challenged the status quo in such a profound way that it became one of the most important concepts in industrial history.
-Although it is now largely automated, assembly line production hasn’t changed in concept.
-It’s used by almost all companies around the world.
+Although it’s now largely automated, assembly line production hasn’t changed in concept.
+And, it’s used by almost every company around the world.

-So you can change the status quo by using the status quo of another industry!
+You can change the status quo by using the market structure of another industry!

-Take some time to evaluate what makes up the status quo of your industry.
-Then imagine ways to change it.
+Take some time to evaluate what makes up the market structure of your industry.
+Then, imagine ways to change it.
 Simplify it.
 Re-invent it.
-Come up with a new and exciting way to do business in your industry.
+Invent a new and exciting way to conduct business in YOUR industry.

-Then utilize the triggers like tools.
-Creatively implement them in order to cause a paradigm shift with your target audience.
-You too can change the status quo!
+Utilize the triggers like tools.
+Creatively implement them and cause that paradigm shift within your target market.
+You too can be a game changer!